open-mmlab/mmdeploy/docs/en/06-developer-guide/partition_model.md

 To support the model partition, we need to add `Mark` nodes in the ONNX model.
 This could be done with mmdeploy's `@mark` decorator.
 Note that to make the `mark` work, the marking operation should be included in a rewriting function.

-At first, we would mark the model input, which could be done by marking the input tensor `img` in the `forward` methold of `BaseDetector` class, which is the parent class of all detector classes.
+At first, we would mark the model input, which could be done by marking the input tensor `img` in the `forward` method of `BaseDetector` class, which is the parent class of all detector classes.
 Thus we name this marking point as `detector_forward` and mark the inputs as `input`.
-Since the outputs of detectors could be three outputs such as `Mask RCNN`, they are marked as  `dets`, `labels`, and `masks`.
-Following shows the idea of adding mark function and call the mark function in the rewrite.
+Since there could be three outputs for detectors such as `Mask RCNN`, the outputs are marked as  `dets`, `labels`, and `masks`.
+The following code shows the idea of adding mark functions and calling the mark functions in the rewrite.
 For source code, you could refer to [mmdeploy/codebase/mmdet/models/detectors/base.py](https://github.com/open-mmlab/mmdeploy/blob/86a50e343a3a45d7bc2ba3256100accc4973e71d/mmdeploy/codebase/mmdet/models/detectors/base.py)

 ```python
 from mmdeploy.core import FUNCTION_REWRITER, mark